Code-Institute-Submissions/alnibo-milestone-project-1/README.md

 ### Media
 The team picture and the player's profile pictures where taken from [FC Bayern](https://fcbayern.com/en/teams/first-team).
 All other pictures where taken from the online image libraries [Unsplash](https://unsplash.com) and [Pexels](https://www.pexels.com).

-The background patter of the home page is retrieved from [here](www.subtlepatterns.com).
+The background pattern of the home page is retrieved from [here](https://www.toptal.com/designers/subtlepatterns/).

 ### Acknowledgements